nina-kasimova/books-ui/README.md

 ## Data server

-Run `npm run server` to start the data server.
+Run `npm run server` from the books-ui folder (web/books-ui) to start the data server.
 It's located at `http://localhost:3000/`

 ## Code scaffolding